Amplifying Global Change With the Slack/Amplitude Integration

-Today, we’re excited to announce Amplitude’s integration with Slack Enterprise Grid, enabling teams to communicate and collaborate better with data.
-Learn how the team at Change.org, the world’s platform for petition starters and supporters, is using Amplitude and Slack together to increase data visibility and make better business decisions.
+_Today, we’re excited to announce Amplitude’s integration with Slack Enterprise Grid_, enabling teams to communicate and collaborate better with data.
+Change.org, the world’s platform for petition starters and supporters, is using the Slack/Amplitude integration to increase data visibility and make better business decisions.
+Here’s their story…

 At any given time, you can bet that there’s probably an experiment running on Change.org.
 Whether it’s focused on the specific words in a new customer acquisition campaign or the flow of a sign up funnel, the team that builds this global activist platform focuses on sussing out the best possible option and sharing that information quickly to the people who make decisions.